Refuse Trucks

 Filters play a key role in protecting the system by capturing particles that could damage internal components.

-Two elements must be monitored:
+Four elements must be monitored:

 Ignoring these indicators can result in contaminated oil circulating through the system and accelerated wear.